jihanbenazzouz/jihenbenazzouz/README.md

 - 👀 I’m interested in software developpement
 - 🌱 I’m currently learning python

-- 📫 How to reach me jihen.benazzouz@etudiant-fst.utm.tn
+- 📫 How to reach me jihenazzouz@gmail.com

 <!---
 jihenbenazzouz/jihenbenazzouz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.